jeremenichelli/jeremenichelli.github.io/_posts/2016-05-04-classes-constructors-inheritance-es2015.md

 ---
 title: Classes, constructors and inheritance in&nbsp;ES2015
-resume: Understanding prototype inheritance was one of the pain points in JavaScript development.
-One of the main reasons was that the language didn't provide a nice syntax that translated this programming concept in a straight manner.
+resume: Understanding prototype inheritance is one of the pain points for JavaScript developers.
 ---

+I think one of the main reasons was that the language itself didn't provide a nice syntax that translated this programming concept in a straight manner.

 Let's remember the way we are writing constructor functions today.